atts-dum/daily-english-journal/archive/README.md

 Unlike the current journal entries, the archived files include **only**:

 - the original text written by me
-- the corrected version produced with AI assistance
+- the corrected version produced with DeepL Translation and Write

 They do not include memos, reflections, or picked phrases.